Reg Grundy Organisation: Programmes

-Divisions

-The company had several divisions in other countries:

-France

-Grundy France EURL - the now defunct French division (later Pearson Television France in 1999) which was best known for producing Questions pour un champion, along with other programs Le Juste Prix and La Gym de Neurones, now known as Fremantle France SAS.

-Germany

-Grundy Light Entertainment - the German division, which produces such shows as Ruck Zuck (best known of Grundy's German game shows), Das Quiz mit Jörg Pilawa, Q-Boot, along owing and producing German versions of RTL Group formats Family Feud (Familien-Duell), Sale of the Century (Hopp oder Top), and The Price Is Right (Der Preis ist heiß).
-Since September 2013, the company has been renamed "UFA Show & Factual".

-Italy

-Grundy Productions Italy - Italian division, which was founded in 1980 and produced programs like Furore and Un posto al sole, now known as Fremantle Italia SpA.

-Mexico

-Grundy Productions Mexico S.A. de C.V. - Now known as Fremantle Mexico S.A. de C.V..

-Spain

-Grundy Producciones Spain - Now known as Fremantle España S.A..

-Sweden

-Their Swedish operation produced a local version of Sons and Daughters - Skilda världar.
-It also produced the Swedish version of Card Sharks - Lagt kort ligger.

 United States

 Reg Grundy Productions was the American wing of the worldwide television production company Grundy Worldwide, founded by Australian television producer Reg Grundy.
-Reg Grundy Productions was responsible for the production of two highly successful daytime game shows on NBC during the 1980s, Sale of the Century and Scrabble, and produced a revival of Scrabble in 1993.
+Reg Grundy Productions was responsible for the production of two highly successful daytime game shows on NBC during the 1980s, the revival of Sale of the Century and Scrabble, and produced a revival of Scrabble in 1993.
 The company also produced Time Machine (a history-themed game show similar in format to The Price Is Right) and Scattergories for NBC, Bruce Forsyth's Hot Streak for ABC and Small Talk for The Family Channel.
 Of the game shows Grundy produced in America, only Sale and the original Scrabble were hits; Time Machine lasted 16 weeks, Bruce Forsyth's Hot Streak, and Small Talk had 13-week runs each and Scattergories and the revival of Scrabble were cancelled after five months (the latter returning only on a limited basis).
 Frequent announcers of the company's game shows included Jay Stewart, Don Morrow, Gene Wood and Charlie Tuna.

 Bill Mason (who was EP of Sale of the Century, Jeopardy! and Wheel of Fortune New Zealand) operated the American-based Grundy operation, and was the executive in charge of production for all of the Grundy-based game shows in the States.
 Former co-creator of game show Concentration, Robert Noah was also the driving force behind several of the aforementioned game shows, including Time, Sale and Scrabble.